-After well over a year of two weeks to flatten the curve, the emergence and "emergency" of an allegedly novel coronavirus turned into an opportunity to accelerate longstanding agendas to radically transform society by way of ID2020, The Great Reset & Agenda 2030.
+After nearly two years of "two weeks to flatten the curve", the alleged emergence and "emergency" of a novel coronavirus pandemic just so happened to serve longstanding agendas to radically transform society by way of ID2020, The Great Reset & Agenda 2030.

-First, some context for those still believing the official story as it's being told.
-The mainstream narrators frequently compare covid to the so-called Spanish Flu of 1918, which is said to have claimed up to 100 million lives, at a time when the world population was estimated to be 1.8 billion.
-As it turns out, without even accounting for population growth since then, or the fatal flaws with current testing and counting, the official numbers would still only put covid within the range of the pandemics of the 50s and 60s.
+Mainstream talking heads frequently compare covid to the so-called Spanish Flu of 1918 - said to have claimed up to 100 million lives at a time when the world population was estimated to be 1.8 billion.
+In reality, covid compares more closely with the pandemics of the 50s and 60s.

 1957-1958: Asian Flu Pandemic

-Back in 1957, when the world population was only 2.8 billion, there was a global pandemic that is said to have claimed between 1-4 million lives, commonly referred to as the "Asian Flu".
-There was no hysteria, no lockdowns, no mandates and no radical reordering of society.
+Back in 1957, when the world population was only 2.8 billion, there was a global pandemic that is said to have claimed up to 4 million lives, commonly referred to as the "Asian Flu".
+There was no global hysteria, no "lockdowns", no mandates and no radical reordering of society in the name of safety.

 1968-1969: Hong Kong Flu

-In 1968, when the world population was only 3.5 billion, there was another global pandemic, it too is said to have claimed between 1-4 million lives, commonly referred to as the "Hong Kong Flu".
-This barely registered as a historical footnote, as the famous music festival Woodstock went on at the time.
+In 1968, when the world population was only 3.5 billion, there was another global pandemic, also said to have claimed up to 4 million lives, commonly referred to as the "Hong Kong Flu".
+This barely registered as a historical footnote - the famous music festival Woodstock went on at the time.
 There was again no hysteria, no lockdowns, no mandates and no radical reordering of society.

 1976: Swine Flu

-History repeats itself indeed.
 During the Swine Flu epidemic of 1976, mainstream media fearmongered about the return of a 1918-like event.
-There was also much fear induced on the count of it being "novel".
-And out came a rushed plan to vaccinate everybody.
+There was much fear induced on the count of it being "novel".
+Out came a rushed plan to vaccinate everybody.
 While most articles have since been scrubbed, you can still watch the 60 Minutes documentary describing the devastating effects on the uncensorable video archive.

 2009: Swine Flu